Download and share with your clients »

 This systematic review and meta-analysis is the first to rigorously assess the quality of massage therapy research and evidence for its efficacy in treating pain, function-related and health-related quality of life in cancer populations.
-It is the second of a three-part series of articles which assessed research on massage therapy for various aspects of pain.
+It is the first of a three-part series of articles which assessed research on massage therapy for various aspects of pain.

 Read the other massage and pain studies in this series: